WEHI-ResearchComputing/WEHI-ResearchComputing.github.io/faq.md

 If you want to run a web server, it is recommended to use SSL and therefore you will need to enable 443 HTTPS access with 0.0.0.0/0 using CIRS.
 See [the Nectar SSH troubleshooting guide](https://support.ehelp.edu.au/support/solutions/articles/6000149723-troubleshooting-ssh-access-to-a-nectar-instance).

-We should also have a standard to setup a SSL web certificate.
+We should also have a standard to setup a SSL web certificate in the future.

 ## Is it OK for me to post on social media?